InProcess-LSP has a key position in consortium “PAT4nano”

 The PAT4Nano project is receiving funding under the research and innovation actions strand of Horizon 2020.

 The recently developed technology by InProcess-LSP (NanoFlowSizer) to measure nanoparticle size inline and online, will be further developed and optimized for extremely highly concentrated nanosuspensions.

 Nanomaterial and manufacturing

-Nanosuspensions are a critical material type found in everything from pharmaceuticals to inks, paints and fine chemicals used in advanced manufacturing.
+Nanosuspensions are typically found in everything from pharmaceuticals to inks, paints and fine chemicals used in advanced manufacturing.
 The accurate measurement of nanosuspensions and the size of nanoparticles is critical for efficient manufacturing processes and, ultimately, the performance of the materials.

 The PAT4Nano project aims to develop tools to enable the continuous, rapid and reliable measurement of nanoparticles to facilitate more efficient, less costly, and accurate manufacturing of nanomaterials.